This is June 2013AD, and we’re worrying about a manual inventory of books and CDs and VHS tapes. Welcome to correctional Librarianship.

 Today my ILL clerk tells me that over the weekend some inmates from his Unit wanted to use the Library and came back to the Unit “heated.”
 The way he repeats “Heated” makes me ask:

-“So they’re hiding behind the Book Return Box waiting shank me?”
+“So they’re hiding behind the Book Return Box waiting to shank me?”

 “I don’t know anything about that.
 All I know is they were heated!”